FuelLabs/fuels-ts/CONTRIBUTING.md

 # Finding Something to Work On

-There are many ways in which you may contribute to the project, some of which involve coding knowledge and some which do not.
+There are many ways in which you may contribute to the project, some of which involve coding knowledge and some of which do not.
 A few examples include:

 - Reporting bugs
 - Adding new features or bugfixes for which there is already an open issue